February 7, 2019

 2018 was, for most observers, the year of AI.
 The year when it finally broke out of the laboratories and data science think-tanks and started to become a visible, tangible presence in everyday life (consider, for example, the popularity of Amazon Echo and Google Home, two smart speakers powered by AI).

 But it’s not just in the home that AI has made an impact.
 In the world of commerce, AI has grown to become a useful and vital tool.
-Over the last 12 months, the application of AI has led to transformations in all areas of business, from customer experience, revenue growth and cost reduction.
+Over the last 12 months, the application of AI has led to transformations in all areas of business, from customer experience, B2B lead generation and cost reduction.

 Research from the global advisory firm Gartner stated that, in terms of global business value, AI was worth a colossal $1.2 trillion in 2018 - that’s a 70% increase from 2017!
 This is expected to top $3.9 trillion by 2022.